kryptoish/kryptoish/README.md

 <br />-Python(Tensorflow)
 <br />-Javascript

-Currently working on Tensorflow Perceptilabs integration
+Currently working on Tensorflow Perceptilabs integration and Benchmarking TD3 and DDPG on PyBullet

 Also good with electronics and robotics